Jac-Zac/Advanced_Programming_Final_Project/README.md

   Ensure you have a C compiler installed (e.g., GCC).
   Use the provided Makefile for compilation.

-  It can be compiled with
+###### It can be compiled with

-  - `Make` : for the non SIMD version
+- `Make` : for to get a release version of the code
-  - `Make simd` : for the non SIMD version
+- `Make vectorized` : for the version that uses GCC extensions
+- `Make DEBUG=1`: to run in debug version with also info on the time it took
+- `Make OPTIMIZATION=-Ox`: to set what optimization we want to use the default is 3

+You can remove anything which is not relevant with `make clean` and `make clean_all` if you also want to remove the generated image

 - ##### Running the Program